Introduction to CentOS List Users

 5. Default Shell

 On Linux distribution, we need to set the shell for the individual user.
-By default, we can set the shell environment, i.e. the sh (/bin/sh) environment.
-We can also set the different environment also, i.e. the bash (/bin/bash) shell environment.
+By default, we can set the shell environment, i.e., the sh (/bin/sh) environment.
+We can also set the different environments also, i.e., the bash (/bin/bash) shell environment.
 Generally, we can set the shell or bash for ordinary or the normal users who want to log in to the CentOS ecosystem.

 Examples of CentOS List Users